xywei/MBO/README.md

 An implementation of the classic Merriman-Bence-Osher (MBO) scheme.

 Particularly it is adapted to solve problems on solid surfaces.
+There are two variants, one without volume conservation constraints, analogous to Allen-Cahn equation; the other with volume conservation constraints, similar to Cahn-Hilliard equation.

 ## Dependencies